assmasterdeluxe/minecraft-among-us/README.md

 - Imposters can use an ability every 15 minutes to set the nearest crewmate within 20 blocks to 1 heart and give them blindness for 15 seconds.

+    + A message will appear in chat for the imposters after 15 minutes with a button to click.
+    + Clicking the button will activate the ability and restart the cooldown timer.

 - Imposters know who each other are (and who has just been blinded by the other imposter)

 - Holding a lightning rod in your offhand will give everyone the glowing effect (to show colors through walls) this is balanced by giving the user Hunger V.

+    + Analogous to cameras/security in Among Us.
+    + 50 block radius.

+- Completing a task tells the entire lobby who completed it (Imposters can also complete tasks to 'clear themselves').

+    + Hover over the task in chat to see which task it was.

+- Upon being killed, players are put in spectator mode at their place of death and they get a message telling them to mute their mic.

+- Player deaths show in chat, **BUT IT DOES NOT SAY WHAT KILLED THEM** ;)

 **Setup:**